How to File an LLC in Texas

-Remember your existing LLC must meet the name requirements for Texas Veteran LLCs.
+Remember your existing Texas LLC must meet the name requirements for Texas Veteran LLCs.

 Other benefits of the Texas Veteran’s LLC is not having to pay franchise tax for five years.
 We will discuss this in greater detail in the Tax section.

-The operating agreement within a LLC directs the LLC Members on how to operate the LLC.
-This agreement pulls together key factors about ownership, management, and how decisions will be made for the business.
+The Texas LLC operating agreement directs the LLC members on how to operate the business.
+This agreement pulls together key factors about ownership, management, and how decisions will be made.
 Every LLC should have an operating agreement.
 It will come in handy if there is ever a disagreement among the members.
 The operating agreement will help legal matters be determined should a fall-out between members make it to a court of law.

-The purpose of the LLC should be outlined and how long the LLC ill last should be noted.
+The purpose of the LLC should be outlined, along with how long the LLC will last.

 A discussion about taxation should be listed.

 Key factors about the LLC Members’ ownership will be listed in the operating agreement.
-Each member shares a % interest in the LLC.
-This is usually determined by the % of investment to total investments made to fund the LLC.
-This % ownership also helps to determine % of liability against members.
+Each member shares a percentage interest in the LLC.
+This is usually determined by the percentage of investment to total investments made to fund the LLC.
+This percent ownership also helps to determine percentage of liability against members.
 This is where the “limited” in limited liability derives.
-The operating agreement should be very clear on the members of the LLC and the % they own in the LLC.
+The operating agreement should be very clear on the members of the LLC and the percentage they own in the LLC.